Kitware/trame/docs/content/docs/tutorial-paraview.md

 ## Virtual Environment

 ParaView comes with its own Python, which may be missing some dependencies for the desired usage.
-We can add more Python packages into ParaView by create a virtual environment and activate it inside your application by importing our helper module [venv.py](https://github.com/Kitware/trame/blob/master/examples/ParaView/venv.py).
+We can add more Python packages into ParaView by create a virtual environment and activate it inside your application using that import line `from paraview.web import venv` or by using our [local version](https://github.com/Kitware/trame/blob/master/examples/ParaView/venv.py) and importing it.

 **First**, we need to setup the ParaView add-on python environment, which we will only install ***trame***, but we could add any other Python libraries that are not included in the ParaView bundle.